unleashedtech/deployer-recipes/cms/wp/README.md

 # WordPress Deployer Config
 Most WordPress-specific configuration is provided by the [WordPress Recipe](5.yml).
 That recipe imports the [Main Config](../../config.yml).
-The default configuration can be overridden by copying lines out of those files & placing them under `config` in the main `deploy.yaml` file.
+The `default` configuration can be overridden by copying lines out of those files & placing them under `config` in the main `deploy.yaml` file.
 Please review that configuration to identify variables & default values that have been defined.
-The default configuration can be overridden by copying lines out of those files & placing them under `config` in the main `deploy.yaml` file.

 ### Standard WordPress Configuration